luketurner/cli-of-mine/README.md

 });
 ```

-All configuration is done by passing options into the `exec()` function.
+All configuration is done by passing options into the [exec] function.
 It returns a `Promise` that resolves when the execution is finished.
-See the [online API documentation](https://luketurner.org/cli-of-mine) for more details.

-**Terminology Note**
+For more information on the config `exec` supports, check out the [exec] and [ExecConfig] docs.

+## Terminology Note

 The following terms have a specific meaning when used in this documentation.

+- _config_ - A configuration option for `cli-of-mine`.
+Provided by the developer, not the user.
-- _argument_ - A single command-line argument.
+- _argument_ - A single command-line argument, provided by the user.
 - _command_ - An argument that matches the name of a command definition.
 - _option_ - An argument that starts with a `-` and might have one or more values, e.g. `--force` or `--file foo.txt`.

-Also:

-- _config_ - A configuration option for `cli-of-mine`.
-Provided by the developer, not the user.

 # Help Text